ChillLive/ChillLiveWallpaperProject/README.md

 If your problem isn't listed here, feel free to check the issue tab and open a new ticket :)

 * Scrolling can be slow, or even not happen on less powerful/older device.
 This is due to overdrawing scene layer/elements at high frame rate
-* Scrolling is not enabled in landscape mode, and the scene is a little weird
+* Scrolling is not enabled in landscape mode
-* On certain devices, the first layer starts to delaminate on the right side of the scene _Should be fixed in the next release, v0.44_
+* Some plan trails can disapear for no reason - _Will be fixed in the next update_
-* The contrast between the text and the background can be sometimes low, making it hard to read the options
+* The contrast between the text and the background can be sometimes low, making it hard to read the options or other elements

 ## ❤️ Support the project